The Most Efficient Path To FIRE

 Invest For Freedom

 Finally, you invest your cash flow for freedom.
 What I mean by investing is utilizing investment vehicles like a 401K, TSP, Roth IRA, IRA, 403 (b), SEP IRA, Taxable account, Solo 401K and you get the idea.
 Utilize the tax-efficient accounts first after which utilize a taxable account.
 I see no reason to use a taxable account first.
 People use a taxable account first only when they let emotions guide their finances the math shows tax-efficient accounts win.

 I see no reason to use a taxable account first.
 People use a taxable account first only when they let emotions guide their finances the math shows tax-efficient accounts win.

 There are many asset allocations and strategies you can utilize at this point.
 I believe the most efficient method is one that is Simple, Fun, and Profitable.
 I like the phrase keep it stupid simple or KISS.
 We use that phrase often in the Marine Corps.
-Don’t overcomplicate a strategy as the end result will be more resistance and less efficiency.
+Don’t overcomplicate a strategy as the result will be more resistance and less efficiency.

 I like to use the J.L.
 Collins method of the total stock market.
-Yes, I love and think using VTSAX is the efficient path to investing for your freedom.
+Yes, I love and think using VTSAX is the efficient path to investing in your freedom.
 Check out his book Simple Path To Wealth.

 Time + Investing = Wealth

 This is because of the power of compounding.
 It’s a wild thing and works on your side to help you achieve freedom with your time, money, and energy.